sergiocollado/potpourri/Notes_on_linux.md

 The reference to this file structure, is defined at:  https://refspecs.linuxfoundation.org/FHS_3.0/fhs-3.0.pdf

-This is known as a FHS: File Hierarchy Standard. - Usually systems want to comply with this standard, so the sowftware can predict the location of installed files and directories.
+This is known as a **FHS**: **File Hierarchy Standard**. - Usually systems want to comply with this standard, so the sowftware can predict the location of installed files and directories.

 -  /etc/passwd   - users account informations
 -  /etc/shadow   - secure info account for user